 You get a good opportunity to maintain work and personal life balance and this directly or indirectly helps keep the relations in much better status.

 Do you have any smart “hacks” for everyday life in Sweden and interacting with Swedes?

-Swedes I feel are a bit shy, but can start talking if you start discussing around the weather. 😉
+I feel that Swedes are a bit shy, but can start talking if you start discussing the weather. 😉

 Swedes are known to be good at English.
 What made you decide on actually learning Swedish?